18th United States Congress: Party summary

 The count below identifies party affiliations at the beginning of the first session of this Congress, and includes members from vacancies and newly admitted states, when they were first seated.
 Changes resulting from subsequent replacements are shown below in the "Changes in membership" section.
+The 18th Congress was the final one in which members sat who are identified with the First Party System and the Federalist Party.